-Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ With Fake Reports
+Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ It With Fake Reports

 Donald Trump has continued to make claims of widespread election fraud, and to help him root out any instances of potential ballot mismanagement, his campaign set up a headquarters staffed with individuals to receive and review reports of voter fraud.
 The only problem is that the hotline has reportedly been inundated with prank calls.

-As ABC News reported, staffers have been gathered together in Arlington, Virginia to take hundreds of calls each day to locate any instances of voter fraud.
+As ABC News reported, staffers have been gathered together in Arlington, Virginia, to take hundreds of calls each day to locate any instances of voter fraud.
 But instead, they have received prank calls where they are greeted with laughter or mockery as individuals crow about Joe Biden’s win.
 The pranksters then hang up.

-The situation has gained momentum and videos of people making prank calls are trending on TikTok.
+The situation has gained momentum, and videos of people making prank calls are trending on TikTok.

 While it isn’t clear how the trend began, The Lincoln Project and George Conway have repeatedly tweeted about the hotline, jokingly warning people not to call while providing the number to do so.